Your browser does not support JavaScript.

 • Coursework aligned to the California Administrator Performance Expectations (CAPE)

-• Three state performance tasks (CalAPA)
+• Three state performance tasks (CalAPA cycles)

 • End-of-Program Exit Interview